 Many of the families of the children danceaid supports are unable to care for them.
 Some children are lucky enough to have families who visit occasionally, some have been abandoned entirely.
 Despite a huge need, there are not many schools like this and so children come from great distances.
 This often means their families cannot afford to make the journey to visit or collect them in school holidays.

-Belarusian winters are biting, often getting as cold as -13°C at night.
-Until 2016 these children had to go outside to an external building to use any bathroom facilities, even just to go to the toilet at night.
+Belarusian winters are biting, often getting as cold as -15°C at night, sometimes -20°C. Until recently these children had to go outside to an external building to use any bathroom facilities, even just to go to the toilet at night.
 Just the thought of it makes us shiver.

 Your donations to danceaid have enabled us to replace drafty windows and doors, and build a brand new set of bathroom facilities – and not only that, but bathrooms within the main school building where the children sleep.
 For many this means the difference between a wet and a dry night’s sleep, the difference between being clean and doing anything to avoid the unbearable cold.
 These children are now happier and healthier than ever.
 They are able to attend more classes do to a lower incidence of illness, and are achieving better academic results too.